starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Sounds like a terrible poem."

-"I should change it to snow. but I thik I should be happy it's not or you'd have forze to death."
+"I should change it to snow. but I think I should be happy it's not or you'd have froze to death."

 "Just go to a drive thru and get me some tea.
 On second thought get me to a liquor store and get me a drink."